Hello there!!!!

 Cabbage Pancakes

-10 napa cabbage leaves
+10 napa cabbage leaves1/4 cup plain flour

 1/4 cup Korean deep fry batter flour (Tuigim garu)*